ringcentral/engage-voice-api-docs/docs/basics/uris.md

   `/api/v1`

-All of Engage Voice's API resources are organized by either an authentication path or a API endpoint path.
+All of RingCX's API resources are organized by either an authentication path or a API endpoint path.
 All API endpoint paths start with either `/voice/api` or just the legacy method of `/api` followed by the version number of the API you are accessing.
 Currently only `/v1` is publicly available.
 Let's consider a typical API resource URI:

 <code>https://engage.ringcentral.com/voice/api/v1/admin/accounts/<strong>15300002</strong>/agentGroups/<strong>2025</strong>/agents/<strong>1369310</strong></code>

-Path parameters are commonly used in the Engage Voice's API to identify a particular entity belonging to a given type by its unique key.
-Most of the API resources represent some objects (i.e. agent) which are owned by a particular Engage Voice account (company) and a subsequent group (i.e. agent group).
+Path parameters are commonly used in the RingCX's API to identify a particular entity belonging to a given type by its unique key.
+Most of the API resources represent some objects (i.e. agent) which are owned by a particular RingCX account (company) and a subsequent group (i.e. agent group).
 Three example path parameters are `accountId`, `agentGroupId`, and `agentId`.
 As you might expect, they identify the account, the group, and the object ID.
 In this example, the account, agent group, and specific agent, and are bolded in the example above.

 !!! info "FYI"
     RingCentral users associate an account with the company main phone number and an extension with the short extension number, but users (agents) are uniquely identified by their account, agent group, and unique agent ID.

 ### Query Parameters

-Another kind of parameter you will come across in the Engage Voice API is a *query parameter*.
+Another kind of parameter you will come across in the RingCX API is a *query parameter*.
 Query parameters are generally used in object retrieval operations and let the consumer specify the filtering criteria, the desired level of details, etc. Query parameter values in the URL have to be encoded according to [RFC-1738: Uniform Resource Locators](https://tools.ietf.org/html/rfc1738).
 Query parameters support setting multiple values.
 It is possible to specify several values for a single query parameter, and filtering results will cover all of them.
 For example, this functionality is applied to retrieve or remove lists of messages and records.

 ### Examples